-Physical Education Requirements

-- Participation in intercollegiate athletics may be substituted for each year of the annual requirements.
-(PED 200) - A physical education course in health, wellness or fitness may be substituted once for he annual requirement.
+MTH 115 Discrete Mathematics MTH 210 Calculus I PHY 210, 211 General Physics and Lab PHY 240, 241 Fundamentals of Physics and Lab Religion and Philosophy3 credits Choose one course from the following: RPH 110 Old Testament RPH 120 New Testament RPH 130 Introduction to Christian Theology RPH 140 Introduction to World Philosophies RPH 150 World Religions RPH 205 Introduction to Ethics Physical Education Requirements A physical education activity course is required each year of attendance • Participation in intercollegiate athletics may be substituted, for credit or noncredit, for each year of the annual requirements.
+A physical education course in health, wellness or fitness may be substituted once for he annual requirement.
 (PED 101, 201, 310, 410)